adunc7/wonder/README.md

 ## Troubleshooting
 1. Reload the page
 2. Create new session at top of screen
+3. Wait 2-3 seconds.
-3. Hold mic and request story.
+4. Hold mic and request story.

 ## Screenshots
 ![System Architecture](./images/Wonder_GIF.gif)